 We can see in some early pictures that were taken at the conference that the smartwatch comes with the “mi” sign, which means it will join Adidas’ existing miCoach fitness brand. as well.
 Adidas’ smartwatch isn’t going to be just any other companion device, but it will actually be a standalone smartwatch with a media player to listen to music.
 Obviously, this means that it will come with flash storage, as well, but we don’t know any details right now.
 So, you won’t have to rely on your phone to use it, which makes sense, after all.
 If you want to run, you definitely don’t want to bring your phone with you.

-Adidas’ smartwatch is going to be a tough-sell, price being the big issue here, as you’ll have to pay $250 more than both the Pebble smartwatch and Nike’s just-unveiled FuelBand SE.
+Adidas’ smart watch is going to be a tough sell, the price being the big issue here, as you’ll have to pay $250 more than both the Pebble smartwatch and Nike’s just-unveiled FuelBand SE.
 But Adidas is probably betting on the power of the brand and they are launching this device just to fill a product gap.
 Gaudio said:

 We didn’t incorporate anything we didn’t think a runner wouldn’t need or appreciate… we left certain things out on purpose.
 We’re not trying to make a smartwatch, but the smartest running watch.

 Besides GPS and Bluetooth, it will also come with WiFi and an accelerometer, but without a digital compass.
 The fitness stats will synchronize with Adidas’ existing miCoach fitness cloud from where one could select pre-configured fitness routines and programs.
 But where Adidas is going to perform a great job is in the materials they will use the “highest quality” silicone rubber for the strap, along with aluminum, magnesium, and glass.